docutils/docutils/docutils/docs/ref/rst/restructuredtext.rst

 In addition, the auto-enumerator, ``#``, may be used to automatically enumerate a list.
-Auto-enumerated lists may begin with explicit enumeration, which sets the sequence.
+Auto-enumerated lists may begin with explicit enumeration, which sets the sequence and start value.
 Fully auto-enumerated lists use arabic numerals and begin with 1.

-The following formatting types are recognized:
+The following *formatting types* are recognized:

 - suffixed with a period: ``1.``, ``A.``, ``a.``, ``I.``, ``i.``.
 - surrounded by parentheses: ``(1)``, ``(A)``, ``(a)``, ``(I)``, ``(i)``.